 6 | Fiery Furnace

-the Fiery Furnace viewpoint is a quick stop and overlooks the maze of canyon walls which cut through the Fiery Furnace.
+the Fiery Furnace viewpoint is a quick stop and overlooks the maze of canyon walls that cut through the Fiery Furnace.

 Arches itinerary tip: Fiery Furnace is a permit only trail and ranger led hikes are available.